kkplein/ssm-doc/docs/use-case.mysql-slow-log-rotation.md

 # Use **logrotate** instead of the slow log rotation feature to manage the MySQL Slow Log

-By default, PMM manages the slow log for the added MySQL monitoring service on the computer where PMM Client is installed.
+By default, SSM manages the slow log for the added MySQL monitoring service on the computer where SSM Client is installed.
 This example demonstrates how to substitute **logrotate** for this default behavior.

 ## Disable the default behavior of the slow log rotation